-31. Stock Ownership Guidelines for Designated Officers and Independent Directors
+30. Stock Ownership Guidelines for Designated Officers and Non-Management Directors

-Executive officers and any other members of senior management designated by the Board as being subject to these guidelines (collectively, the "Designated Officers") are expected to acquire and maintain ownership of shares of Company common stock (including unvested restricted stock awards) having an aggregate market value that is at least equal to five times annual base salary for the Chief Executive Officer, three times annual base salary for the President and two times annual base salary for all other Designated Officers.
+Executive officers and any other members of senior management designated by the Board as being subject to these guidelines (collectively, the "Designated Officers") are expected to acquire and maintain ownership of shares of Company common stock (including unvested time-based full-value equity awards, such as restricted stock units or restricted stock, but excluding unearned performance-based equity awards or unexercised stock options) having an aggregate market value that is at least equal to five times annual base salary for the Chief Executive Officer, three times annual base salary for the President and two times annual base salary for all other Designated Officers.